TsubasaChin/SmallProject/README.md

 To make things easy,we take "/data/ebay" as the working directory.

-* Write a configuration json file as a holder of the modules' info and put it under "/data/ebay/config" where we already have a configure sample.
+* Write a configuration json file as a holder of the modules' info and put it under "/data/ebay/config" where we already have a configuration sample.
 * Put all the monitor targets' ip or hostnames into the "/data/ebay/target_list.txt",line by line.
 * Configure your RabbitMQ server IP in each script under the "/data/ebay/bin" directory.
 * Configure things you wanna to print out in each script under the "/data/ebay/bin" directory.